sthciN/asset-organizer/README.md

 Create a `.env` file within the backend folder with the following variables:
 ```
 PNG_FOLDER_ID: The ID of the folder where the original assets are located.
-DATA_FOLDER_ID: The ID of the folder where the Backup Folder and the data sheet (Vinted Homework.2) are located.
+DATA_FOLDER_ID: The ID of the folder where the Backup Folder and the data sheet are located.
-DATA_SHEET_NAME: The name of the Data sheet (Vinted Homework.2)
+DATA_SHEET_NAME: The name of the Data sheet
 NEW_FOLDER_ID: The ID of the new folder where files will be reorganized.
 LOG_FOLDER_ID: The ID of the folder where logs will be written.
 GOOGLEADS_API_KEY: The API key used for Googleads API.